 It will look a bit different to the GOG stock files.
-You can just as well use the before mentioned IPX Peer to Peer approach (selecting IPXWrapper UDP encapsulation).
+You can still use the before mentioned IPX Peer to Peer approach (selecting IPXWrapper UDP encapsulation).
 But you can now also select the DOSBox UDP encapsulation option.
 If you do, you need to provide the hostname or IP of the IPX server, as well as the UDP port it listens on.
 As mentioned above, for testing host name www.mobile-infanterie.de and port 213 should work.

 You will not have to keep that window open, to play via IPX.
 Due to the registration above, all IPX traffic is routed via the given IPX server.
+The settings made by the configuration tool are stored in the registry (HKEY_CURRENT_USER\SOFTWARE\IPXWrapper) on a per-user-basis.